-This guide shares how to do it, with examples and tips to help you control inventory more accurately (and less stressfully).
+This guide shows you how to calculate ending inventory, with examples and tips to help you control inventory accurately, with less stress.

 Table of Contents